Kajiado governor, Joseph Lenku, confessed on Thursday and said he sees the hand of God in his election on leaving the Interior with a “dented” image.

 “You may all be familiar with the stunts and dramas that surrounded me at the State Department of Interior.
 It was not pleasant at all,” said Lenku.

 Lenku was addressing hundreds of guests at the county prayer breakfast in Kajiado town when he said that on leaving the position of CS at Interior Department, he went on his knees to ask God what was next for him.

 “In me at the time, I always had a strong belief that God will make me a leader.
-So when I showed the interest of running for Kajiado governor, of course, nobody believed in me or would take me seriously,” said Lenku as caused the guests to laugh uncontrollably.
+So when I showed the interest in running for Kajiado governor, of course, nobody believed in me or would take me seriously,” said Lenku causing the guests to laugh uncontrollably.

 He said that even his dearest friends would tell him it will be an uphill task to market him to run for the seat of the governor and advised him to re-invent himself before seeking that position.

 “They told me openly that the image I left at the Interior Ministry was not looking good and that it would taunt me and ruin my chances of being elected.
 I told them no, we have to move on because I trusted my payers and God,” said Lenku.

 He equated himself to biblical Nehemiah, who was just a waiter of a king, and who used the power of prayer to convince God to use him in building bridges.